maixnor/wu-quartz/content/Evaluation of Assets.md

 	- active market -> stock price, copper price
 	- compare to market -> my glass sphere tells me price X if I would sell now
 	- formulas -> [[Discounting#discounted]] Cash Flow of the next years (e.g. with buildings it would be rent)
+- not allowed in most European GAAPs (AT, DE, etc)

 # Signa Overvalue Case
 - Donald Trump did not do the same, he probably just made up numbers for the banks